 You can download PoolQ from an as yet undetermined location.
 The file you download is a ZIP file that you will need to unzip.
 In most cases, this is as simple as right-clicking on the zip file, and selecting something like "extract contents" from the popup menu.
-This will create a new folder on your computer named poolq-2.0.1, with the following contents:
+This will create a new folder on your computer named poolq-2.1.3, with the following contents:

 - poolq.jar

-- poolq-cli.bat

-- poolq-cli.sh

-- poolq-gui.bat
+- poolq.bat

-- poolq-qui.sh
+- poolq.sh